 There is sometimes confusion by something called the "combination exemption."
 The "combination exemption" allows time spent that meets 100% of the qualifications for one exemption to be added to time spent that meets 100% of the qualifications for another exemption to be added together to determine whether you spend more than 50% of your time on exempt duties.
 It never allows the employer to mix-and-match requirements for exemptions.

-In order to be exempt from overtime pay under the Executive Exemption, you must be an bona-fide “executive.”
-In order be considered an “executive” you must be paid a salary of at least $640/week and:
+In order to be exempt from California overtime pay under the Executive Exemption, you must be a bona-fide “executive.”
+In order be considered an “executive” you must be paid a salary of at least two times the state minimum wage for full time work and:

 The executive exemption is sometimes incorrectly called the “supervisors” exemption.
 It is important to know that there is no “supervisors” exemption.
 You can supervise people and still be entitled to overtime.